Archival of thesis or project

 - the real names of survey respondents or case study subjects.

 Please refer to your Human Research Ethics Committee approval or RMIT privacy resources for detailed information regarding privacy requirements.
-Additionally, further information can be found in the Privacy and data protection policy.
+Additionally, further information can be found in the Privacy and information management policy (rescinded 1 October 2019).

 The RMIT Research Repository is open to the public, so it is important that you check your thesis or project for any material that is subject to copyright, such as images, diagrams, maps and other previously published material.